Queque, Basic Chilean Bundt Cake

 Why do so many doughs have milk or yogurt?

-Why my cakes don’t rise and aren’t fluffy?
+Why don't my cakes rise and aren't fluffy?

 There can be several reasons.
 The most frequent are:

-Not properly beating the butter, at room temperature, with the sugar until creamy and pale in color (minimum 4 minutes at medium-high speed with a mixer).
+Do not beat the butter properly at room temperature with the sugar until creamy and pale in color (minimum 4 minutes at medium-high speed with a mixer).Adding cold eggs that separate the batter.
+Always use room-temperature eggs.

 After you incorporate the flour, use enveloping movements.
 Never mixing develops the gluten, and the cakes get hard.